Fantom-foundation/fantom-govern/README.md

 # Governance contract

-Governance contract supports on-chain voting by Fantom token holders on arbitrary topics.
-Each voting topic is called called a "proposal".
+Governance contract supports on-chain voting by arbitrary members on arbitrary topics.
+Each voting topic is called a "proposal".

 The contract is designed to be universal and flexible:
 - The governance isn't coupled to any specific staking contract, but relies on an interface to get voter weights.